20 Types of Caterpillars in Louisiana

 by Radagast is licensed under CC BY-NC 2.0

-The parsley caterpillar is named for its main food source; when it matures, it’s a butterfly.
+The parsley caterpillar is named for its main food source; it’s a butterfly when it matures.

 When people think of caterpillars, they typically envision wormlike creatures that devour trees and plants.

 Some even eat insects (caterpillars can eat pretty much anything!).
-Here are some common species you may encounter around your garden or while hiking.
+You may encounter some common species around your garden or while hiking.

 14. Eastern Tiger Swallowtail Caterpillar